Asking your GP for contraception – the best way to discuss your options

 Can you get free contraception from your GP?

 Yes, any contraception that is prescribed by your doctor will be free.
-In the case where you may not want to wait to see your GP, or to visit your pharmacy to pick up the prescription, then you can order directly through The Lowdown through our online contraception ordering service, where you can buy your combined pill, or progestogen-only pill (aka mini pill).
+You can also order free contraceptive pills directly through The Lowdown through our online contraception ordering service.
 One of our pharmacy clinicians will review your order and your medical history and the pill will be delivered directly to your door within a couple of days.

 Can a GP prescribe contraception to under 16s?